rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 atp_player_info <- unique(atp_player_info)
 ```

-The below code is joinig the match loser and player information data frames together, on the `loser_id` variable.
-Then I used the `setnames` function to change some volumn names, and lastly joined the match winner and match loser data frames together to create `atp_grouped_by_player_id`.
+The below code is joining the match loser and player information data frames together, on the `loser_id` variable.
+Then I used the `setnames` function to change some column names, and lastly joined the match winner and match loser data frames together to create `atp_grouped_by_player_id`.

 ```
 atp_grouped_by_loser_id <- full_join(atp_grouped_by_loser_id, atp_player_info, by = "loser_id")